Supervisor Workshops – North Thames

 - Supervision Part 2: Advanced Supervisor Workshop

-- Addressing Whiteness and Anti-Racism Praxis in Clinical Psychology Supervision
+- Anti-Racism Clinical Supervision

 - Neuropsychology Supervisors Workshop